dgkim5360/dgkim5360.github.io/_posts/2017-08-13-usage-of-c-command-line-arguments-via-echo-program.md

 Also note that `argv` has additional null pointer such that `argv[argc] == 0`.

-## pointer to a string array, argv
+## Pointer to a string array, argv

 Since `argv` is a pointer, assuming it contains items `{"echo", "hello,", "world"}`, the following statements are valid.